IrutingaboRaissa/scorepredictor/README.md

 ### 3. Test the Prediction Endpoint

-Send a POST request to `/predict` with a JSON body:
+Send a POST request to `/predict` with a JSON body.
+The features **must be provided in the following order**:

+1. Attendance (%)
+2. Parental Engagement (Low=1, Medium=2, High=3)
+3. Sleep Hours/week
+4. Previous Grades (0-100)
+5. Hours Studied/week
+6. Tutoring Sessions/week
+7. Physical Activity (hours/week)

+**Example JSON payload:**
 ```
 {
-  "features": [attendance, parental_involvement, sleep_hours, previous_scores, hours_studied, tutoring_sessions, physical_activity]
+  "features": [
+    95,    // Attendance (%)
+    2,     // Parental Engagement (Low=1, Medium=2, High=3)
+    56,    // Sleep Hours/week
+    88,    // Previous Grades (0-100)
+    10,    // Hours Studied/week
+    1,     // Tutoring Sessions/week
+    3      // Physical Activity (hours/week)
+  ]
 }
 ```
 Replace each value with your input.
 You can use Swagger UI or a tool like Postman.
+Make sure the order matches the list above.

 ### 4. Run the Flutter App